 |

-This paper analyzes
+paper analyzes energy sources that

-sources that could substitute for fossil fuel.
-The conclusion is
+could substitute for fossil

-that only nuclear electricity and conservation can meet the major needs
+conservation can meet the major

-of the world in the short (40year) time available.
+needs of the world in the short

 (PDF file, 116 K)